advancedtelematic/quickcheck-state-machine/README.md

         author, Jean-Raymond Abrial, himself:

           + [Lecture 1](https://www.youtube.com/watch?v=2GP1pJINVT4):
-            introduction to modeling and Event-B (chapter 1 of the book) and start of "controlling cars on bridge" example (chapter 2);
+            introduction to modelling and Event-B (chapter 1 of the book) and start of "controlling cars on bridge" example (chapter 2);